 Convert to lines (keyboard shortcut ⌥⌘L)

-Select any object – Oval, Rectangle, Rounded Rectangle, Arc, Polygon or Spline – and hit ⌥⌘L. This will convert the object into lines, which you can work on, manipulate etc., as you would any other line.
+Select any object – Circle, Oval, Rectangle, Rounded Rectangle, Arc, Ellipse, Polygon, Bézier, or Spline – and hit ⌥⌘L. This will convert the object into lines, which you can work on, manipulate etc., as you would any other line.

 Rectangles and polygons convert to their constituent lines.
 Rounded Rectangles convert to four lines making up the sides and polylines making up the radiused corners.

 Tip: When working with imported objects via DXF, sometimes what appears to be a line can in fact not be a line but rather a "single-sided polygon" (a contradiction in terms of course!).
 You find that you can't manipulate it like you would a normal line – you can't cut it and so on.
 Try "Convert to lines" – this often fixes the problem.
 Your "line" may turn out to be lots of short lines joined end to end in a straight line; or it may often turn out to be simply a single line, encoded as a polygon.Convert to polygon (keyboard shortcut ⌥⌘P)

 Firstly it will convert any set of lines that are selected, and joined end-point to end-point, into a polygon, the sides of which will be the original individual lines.
 The lines can be selected by selecting one of them then using "Select joined lines" (⌘J) to select all the lines which can be joined (that is their end points are coincident).
 Or the lines can be selected by using the standard Select tool, or the Lasso tool.
 Once the lines are selected hitting ⌥⌘P will convert the selected lines into a polygon.
 The points of the new polygon will be the coincident end points of the original lines.